jehanzaibawan/tripplanner/README.md

 <br><br>
 Installation and running instruntions:

-1. Clone this repo to your machine git clone https://github.com/jehanzaibawan/tripplanner.git
+1. Clone this repo to your machine <br>
+   git clone https://github.com/jehanzaibawan/tripplanner.git

 2. Once the repo is cloned, run 'yarn' or 'yarn install' to install the dependencies